What is the purpose of a brand workshop?

 A brand workshop involves a series of activities to help you to define your brand proposition.
 It makes the business goals and core values clear and it outlines the vision for the future, where the brand ultimately wants to be.

-There are many reasons to run brand workshops, it can be as part of a rebranding exercise, to give your business a competitive edge, to help you to better understand your target demographic, to ensure all of your team is aligned to the company vision, so that your customers feel like they can relate to your brand.
+There are many reasons to run brand workshops, it can be as part of a rebranding exercise, to give your business a competitive edge, to help you to better understand your target demographic, to ensure all of your team is aligned on your brand messaging, so that your customers feel like they can relate to your brand.

 Your brand proposition is your promise, your USP, what differentiates your brand from the millions of others out there.
 The truth is, people are far more likely to buy from a brand with a clear brand proposition.
 And it’s not just about the tangible aspects either, your brand proposition can be about culture or even attitude.
 At the end of a brand workshop, your brand proposition will be defined, and will comprise of: